-What fast-growth companies know – and you can learn – about using business travel to boost employee recruitment and retention, foster diversity, and promote a positive company culture.
+What fast-growth companies know – and what you can learn – about using business travel to boost employee recruitment and retention, foster diversity, and promote a positive company culture.

 Walk into any restaurant in the world and you’ll be handed a menu, a list of what’s available and how much it costs.
 That’s what diners need.
 But a well-crafted menu goes further.
 Rather than just listing choices, it conveys the restaurant’s identity, brand, and values.
 It shows diners the restaurant’s ethos in word choice, imagery and even the type of paper.

 These choices differentiate the restaurant from peers.
 They also help attract and retain staff who feel the brand, food, and atmosphere reflects their style.
 For example, an experimental look that breaks new ground will help the restaurant attract ambitious, talented young chefs.

 Inside companies today, a travel program can have the same result.
 At Egencia, we see this with many clients, but perhaps most clearly with clients who have put growth at the core of their business strategy.

 Talent is a big deal for a fast-growing business.
 Many recruits in sales and growth-oriented roles travel extensively.
 A simple travel management program can help companies recruit and retain talent.
 Integrate that focus on traveler satisfaction with easy, integrated booking experiences, user-friendly and mobile-native itinerary tools and you have a competitive edge in attracting and keeping the best people.

 Beyond talent, choices in travel signify what’s important inside companies.
 Can colleagues book non-stop flights when circumstances require it, or do cost-focused priorities always rule?
 Are there choices for accommodation, or are options limited to the company’s preferences?
 Do travel tools empower the traveller and arranger, or were they chosen first to solve the CFO’s needs?